callpraths/callpraths.github.io/_drafts/geo-feature-study.md

    <th>description</th>
    <td>Compute a
        <a href="http://www.bostongis.com/postgis_concavehull.snippet">potentially concave polygon bounding a geometry</a>.
-       There is no formal definition of the concave hull.
-The implementations in PostGIS and geo may not always agree.<br/>
+       There is no formal definition of a concave hull and the results from PostGIS and geo may disagree.<br/>
        <a href="https://postgis.net/docs/manual-3.2/ST_ConcaveHull.html">ST_ConcaveHull</a>
    </td>
  </tr>